 Always check in online as soon as you can as it will save you from a lot of hassle.
 Such as you’d get seats together and you wouldn’t have to bug the staff to accommodate you for that.
 It can be a little stressful but always check in online to save yourself from that stress later.
 Check the start time for online check-in and set a reminder on your phone so you can do it as soon as possible!

 If you’re flying on a cheap airline I’d recommend paying that bit extra to seat your family together, especially if your children are little.
 It’s one less thing to worry about, and in the larger scheme of things, it’s a small price to pay, but one of those things to consider when booking a family holiday that can really help make it all less stressful.

 5. Pre-book your airport transportation and holiday car rental

-When travelling with your family, it is usually preferable to have your own vehicle rather than relying on taxis.
-However, when it comes to booking airport parking, it is strongly recommended to book this it as far ahead as possible to get the cheapest rates as close to the airport or at least one with a regular shuttle bus to get you all from the airport car park to the airport itself.
+Alternatively, some find it easier the transport your family to the airport in your own vehicle which means you will need to book airport parking well in advance to get the cheapest rates with space as close to the airport as possible, or at least one with a regular shuttle bus to get you all from the airport car park to the airport itself.
 Anyone who has tried to lug 4 suitcases, 2 car seats, 1 stroller, and 2 exhausted children from a cheap car park in a field onto an airport transfer bus at 5 a.m. knows that it is ALWAYS worth spending a few extra dollars to make your life easier.